Skip to main content

 // Query memories

-const answer = await memory.recall("What does John do?")
+const answer = await memory.query("What does John do?")

 console.log(answer.memories)